LappleApple/techevangelism101/README.md

 - Tag appropriately and run your tech blog to make it easy to search by subject matter.
 Your UX audience is not going to read that post about load balancing; make sure they can find the relevant stuff.

 ### Open Source Evangelism
-For a comprehensive how-to on open-source evangelism, [click here](https://github.com/zalando/zalando-howto-open-source).
+For a comprehensive how-to on open-source evangelism, [read the TODO Group's guides](https://todogroup.org/guides/).
+You can also find some useful templates [here](https://github.com/zalando/zalando-howto-open-source).
 Evangelizing your open source projects and contributions is a compelling, authentic way to share information about your tech team's efforts with the world.
 It's code, it's actual work, and it offers a window into the way your teams operate.
 It gives you a substantive way to engage devs on subjects and ideas.

 Some of you might want to consider hiring an open source evangelist instead of a tech evangelist.
 This depends on how much open source work your team is doing or using.
 If you're working with open source a lot, or generating a lot of projects that are being used by other companies, then you're doing your own organization as well as your project users a huge favor by having someone knowledgeable on the ground who can answer technical questions and work with/help/guide external communities of practice.